Meghan, Duchess of Sussex: Early life and education

-Rachel Meghan Markle was born on August 4, 1981, at West Park Hospital in Canoga Park, Los Angeles, California.
-She identifies as mixed race; "My dad is Caucasian and my mom is African American.
+Rachel Meghan Markle was born on August 4, 1981, in Los Angeles, California.
+She identifies as mixed race, stating, "My dad is Caucasian and my mom is African American.
 I'm half black and half white."
-Her parents – the former makeup artist Doria Ragland (born 1956) and Thomas Markle Sr. (born 1944), a television lighting director and director of photography – separated when she was two years old and divorced four years later.
+Her parents – former makeup artist Doria Ragland (born 1956) and retired television lighting and photography director Thomas Markle Sr. (born 1944) – separated when she was two and divorced four years later.

 Markle reportedly has a close relationship with her mother.
-Until the age of nine, both parents contributed to raising her; then, her father was left in charge of caring for her (while her mother pursued a career) so Meghan lived with him full-time before commencing university at age eighteen.

-Markle Sr. worked as a director of photography and lighting for General Hospital and Married... with Children, and Meghan occasionally visited the set of Married... with Children as a child.
-In later life, she became estranged from her father and paternal half-siblings, Samantha Markle and Thomas Markle Jr.
+Until the age of nine, both parents contributed to raising her; afterward, her father became her primary caregiver while her mother pursued her career, and Markle lived with him full‑time before starting university at age 18.
+Markle Sr. worked as a director of photography and lighting for General Hospital and Married... with Children, and she occasionally visited the set of Married... with Children as a child.
+In later life, she became estranged from her father and her paternal half-siblings, Samantha Markle and Thomas Markle Jr.

-Growing up in View Park–Windsor Hills, Los Angeles, Markle attended Hollywood Little Red Schoolhouse.
-At age eleven, she and her classmates wrote to Procter & Gamble to gender-neutralize a dishwashing soap commercial on national television.
-She was raised as a Christian, though conflicting reports indicate she was raised either Catholic or Protestant.
+Growing up in the View Park–Windsor Hills neighborhood of Los Angeles, Markle attended Hollywood Little Red Schoolhouse.
+At age 11, she and her classmates wrote to Procter & Gamble urging the company to gender-neutralize a dishwashing-soap commercial on national television.
+She was raised Christian, though conflicting reports indicate she was raised either Catholic or Protestant.
 She graduated from Immaculate Heart High School (Los Angeles), a fee-charging all-girls Catholic school.
-Markle took part in plays and musicals at the school, where her father helped with lighting.
-During her teenage years, she worked at a local frozen yogurt shop and a donut shop and later as a nanny and waitress.
+Markle took part in plays and musicals at the school, where her father assisted with lighting.
+During her teenage years, she worked at a local frozen-yogurt shop and a donut shop, and later as a nanny and waitress.
 She also volunteered at a soup kitchen in Skid Row, Los Angeles.

-In 1999, she was admitted to Northwestern University (NU) in Evanston, Illinois, where she joined Kappa Kappa Gamma sorority.
-With other members of Kappa Kappa Gamma, Markle did volunteer work with the Glass Slipper Project.
-After her junior year, her uncle Michael Markle helped secure her an internship as a junior press officer at the American embassy in Buenos Aires, and she considered a political career.
-However, she did not score high enough in the Foreign Service Officer test to proceed further with the US State Department and returned to NU.
-She also attended a study abroad program in Madrid.
+In 1999, she was admitted to Northwestern University (NU) in Evanston, Illinois, where she joined the Kappa Kappa Gamma sorority.
+With other members of the sorority, Markle volunteered with the Glass Slipper Project.
+After her junior year, her uncle Michael Markle helped secure her an internship as a junior press officer at the American embassy in Buenos Aires, and she briefly considered a political career.
+However, she did not score high enough on the Foreign Service Officer test to proceed further with the US State Department and returned to NU.
+She also attended a study-abroad program in Madrid.
 In 2003, Markle earned her bachelor's degree with a double major in theater and international studies from Northwestern's School of Communication.